zhouhuashan/onnxruntime/BUILD.md

 2. (optional) Run "export AZURE\_BLOB\_KEY=<secret_value>".
 You can get the key by executing "az storage keys list --account-name lotus" if you have Azure CLI 2.0 installed or just ask chasun@microsoft.com for that.
 3. Run tools/ci\_build/vsts/linux/run\_build.sh.

-For Windows, please follow the README file at lotus/test/onnx/README.txt
+For Windows, please follow the README file at onnxruntime/test/onnx/README.txt

 # Additional Build Flavors
+The complete list of build flavors can be seen by running `./build.sh --help` or `./build.bat --help`.
+Here are some common flavors.

 ## Windows CUDA Build
 ONNX Runtime supports CUDA builds.
 You will need to download and install [CUDA](https://developer.nvidia.com/cuda-toolkit) and [CUDNN](https://developer.nvidia.com/cudnn).